Regulations and procedures

 - The chair of a meeting at which technology is used must remain present at the meeting until all technology facilities are terminated.

-- The minutes of a meeting of a Board meeting held using technology must record the attendance of any member using technology, and the technology used.
+- The minutes of a Board meeting held using technology must record the attendance of any member using technology, and the technology used.

-- Any resolution of the Board must be decided by a majority of votes of members present in person or using technology, and in the case of an equality of votes, the chair of the meeting has a casting vote in addition to any vote the chair may have had as a Board member.
+- Any resolution of the Board must be decided by a majority of votes of members present in person or using technology, and in the case of an equality of votes, the chair of the meeting has a casting vote in addition to any vote the chair may have had as a Board member, subject to 2.14.

 - Resolutions of the Board may also be cast by circulatory resolution.
-Such resolutions will only be effective on the basis that all Board members are signatories to the resolution.
+Such resolutions will only be effective if all Board members sign and date a copy of the resolution.
 The date of adopting circulatory resolutions of the Board shall be the latest date on which a Board member signs a copy of the resolution.
 For the purposes of this clause, an email response agreeing to the resolution is deemed to be a signature on a copy of the resolution.

 - The Board must establish an Executive Committee.
-The Board may by resolution establish such committees as it considers necessary for the proper conduct of the activities of the School.
+The Board may by resolution establish such other committees as it considers necessary for the proper conduct of the activities of the School.

 - The Chairman is to appoint a Board Member to chair a committee, and is to appoint a person to be Committee Secretary for each committee.